trieut415/Cat-Track/CatTrack/README.md

 ## Overview

 CatTrack is a device designed to monitor and classify a cat's behavior using movement data, display the information locally, and transmit it to a web interface for visualization.
 The system combines data from an accelerometer, a temperature sensor, and an alphanumeric display to provide real-time tracking and reporting of the cat's activity and environment.
+This is a current proof of concept using the ESP32 in the ESP-IDF framework.

 ---